kurrent-io/documentation/docs/getting-started/use-cases/mix-and-match-database/tutorial-3.md

    The 13-digit number is the product ID, followed by its quantity across all shopping carts.
 In this case, `5449310139799` is the most popular product with 9 of them across all carts.

    ::: info Quick Quiz
-   Given that the quantity for a product above is the total added minus the total removed from a cart, pick one of the products above and confirm it matches what the events in step 3 from the previous section indicate.
+   Given that the quantity for a product above is the total added minus the total removed from a cart, pick one of the products above and confirm it matches what the events in step 3 from the previous part indicate.
    :::

 4. Exit the Redis CLI by running the command: